ekhoro/awscc-example-generator/context/awscc-context.md

 - Use "example" as resource name consistently
 - Include realistic attribute values based on CloudFormation documentation
 - Add standard tags when the resource supports them
+- When AWSCC resources require supporting resources, use the standard AWS provider for prerequisites